 You may be contacted by phone to discuss your referral.
-Some very urgent patients will be offered an appointment.

 I have an appointment for blood monitoring - should I still attend?

 We advise patients to continue their medication and continue to attend blood monitoring.
 We cannot continue your medication safely without monitoring.
-We would advise that blood monitoring should ideally be taken at the GP or one of the non-acute hospitals (Selby, Malton & Bridlington).
+We would advise that blood monitoring should ideally be taken at the GP or one of the non-acute hospitals (Selby, Malton and Bridlington).
 Asda in York is now closed for blood tests.
 Please check the hospital website to check sites open for blood monitoring.

 You must not attend or if you are feeling unwell or someone in your household has been unwell